cypher256/java-extension-pack/README.md

 <br>

 ### Specify Project Java Version
-Multiple Java versions can be configured.
 The user `settings.json` is auto-configured at startup by `Java Extension Pack Auto Config`, but if you want to customize it, edit the following files ([Enabling Java preview features](https://github.com/redhat-developer/vscode-java/wiki/Enabling-Java-preview-features)).

 |Project Type|Configuration|
 |---|---|